-10.2 Allowances When Construction Includes an ASD Fan
+10.2 Allowances When Design is ASD

-Where fans are activated during construction, the installation shall comply with all provisions in this standard (ANSI/AARST CCAH), including Section 10.1.2, with the following exceptions:
+Where decisions are made during building design to activate systems rather than rely on passive mitigation, the installation shall comply with all provisions in this standard (ANSI/AARST CCAH), including Section 10.1.2, with the following exceptions:

-- a) Fans are permitted to be located in garages or outdoors where pipe configurations, labeling and documentation are compliant with ANSI/AARST SGM-SF (Soil Gas Mitigation Standards for Existing Homes); - b) Provisions in Section 7.9.1 (Passive Design Optimization) are not required; - c) The wire mesh or equivalent rodent/insect screen mesh required in Section 8.9 to prevent debris or small animals from entering exhaust piping is not required; and - d) Where the purpose of the system is for reducing occupant exposure to radon, the soil gas retarder required under all portions of slabs in Section 6.4 is not required.
+- a) ASD fans are permitted to be located outdoors and other locations with exhaust vent piping and exhaust discharge configurations that are compliant with ANSI/AARST SGM-SF (Soil Gas Mitigation Standards for Existing Homes).
+Related labeling and documentation shall also comply with ANSI/AARST SGM-SF; - b) Provisions in Section 7.9.1 (Passive Design Optimization) are not required; - c) The wire mesh or equivalent rodent/insect screen mesh required in Section 8.9 to prevent debris or small animals from entering exhaust piping is not required; and - d) Where the purpose of the system is for reducing occupant exposure to radon, the soil gas retarder required under all portions of slabs in Section 6.4 is not required.
 However, in any situation where a soil gas retarder is not placed between the slab and the gas permeable layer, all molded and saw-cut control joints shall be sealed with caulk complying with ASTM C920 class 25 or higher or an equivalent method.